anbreen/izettle-toolbox/izettle-filters/README.md

 ## AdminDirectAccess

-Prevents non-direct access to admin resources in Dropwizard.
-That is, requests going via a load balancer.
+Configures Dropwizard to serve admin resources from `/system` and prevents non-direct access (that is, requests going via a load balancer) to said resources.

 ### Usage